smalltalk-from-scratch — Part 6

 The Window

-The first display implementation used Windows Forms: a C# Form window with a PictureBox whose bitmap was the Smalltalk Display Form’s memory.
+The first display implementation used a Windows Forms window — a C# Form in WinForms terms — with a PictureBox whose backing bitmap was shared with the Smalltalk Display object.
 When Smalltalk code called Display primitiveCopyBits, the BitBlt engine wrote into this bitmap, and a timer-driven Invalidate() refreshed the window from the updated bitmap contents.

 The Dragon